What is the Archaeological Resources Protection Act (ARPA)?

 Archaeological resource crimes directly impact local communities who hold longstanding cultural and spiritual connections to ancestral sites.
 These strong values make archaeological resource crimes particularly harmful to communities in Indian Country.

-Unfortunately, effective enforcement of the Archaeological Resources Protection Act is often difficult to accomplish on Indian lands, despite the United States government’s responsibility to protect these resources.
+Unfortunately, effective enforcement of the Archaeological Resources Protection Act is often challenging on Indian lands, despite the United States government’s responsibility to protect Native American people and communities.

 Save History exists to uphold that responsibility and support local Tribal officials and stewards in protecting archaeological sites.